jonatw/apple-store-scrape/TECHNICAL_SPEC.md

 - Region codes are used in URL paths (`/tw/` for Taiwan, empty for US)
 - Display names are used for column headers
-- Currency information is available for future features
+- Currency information is used for price formatting and conversions

 ## Module Descriptions